Marlink-Technologies/mrlnk/README.md

 ## Included tools

-This template contains some preconfigured development tools:
+Preconfigured development tools:

 - [Typescript](https://www.typescriptlang.org/): A superset of JavaScript that adds an additional layer of Typings, bringing more security and efficiency to the written code.
 - [Prettier](https://prettier.io/): Code formatting that assures consistency across all projects.
 - [ESLint](https://eslint.org/): Code linting that enforces industry best practices.
 - [Playwright](https://playwright.dev/): Fast and reliable end-to-end testing.
 - [esbuild](https://esbuild.github.io/): JavaScript bundler that compiles, bundles, and minifies the original TypeScript files.
-- [Changesets](https://github.com/changesets/changesets): A way to manage your versioning and changelogs.
+- [Changesets](https://github.com/changesets/changesets): A way to manage versioning and changelogs.
-- [Finsweet's TypeScript Utils](https://github.com/finsweet/ts-utils): Some utilities to help you in your Webflow development.
+- [Finsweet's TypeScript Utils](https://github.com/finsweet/ts-utils): Some utilities to help in Webflow development.

 ## Requirements

-This template requires the use of [pnpm](https://pnpm.js.org/en/).
+The use of [pnpm](https://pnpm.js.org/en/).
 You can [install pnpm](https://pnpm.io/installation) with:

 ```bash
 npm i -g pnpm